Coco-Developer/Coco-Developer/README.md

 As you explore my profile, you'll witness the growth of my skills and projects.
 Your feedback and suggestions are always welcome.
 Thanks for stopping by!

-- 🏭 Current Role: Senior EHS Analyst in the automotive industry.
+- 🏭 Current Role: Senior Data EHS Especialist in the automotive industry.
 - 🌱 Learning Path: Actively learning web and mobile app development.
 - 🤝 Collaboration: Looking to team up on beginner-friendly projects to gain hands-on experience.
 - 💬 Ask Me Anything: Open to any questions or discussions – let's connect and see how I can assist.